Are Cocker Spaniels hypoallergenic? Unfortunately, there is no such thing as a completely hypoallergenic dog.

 Many purebred and mixed breed dogs have been advertised as being hypoallergenic.
 But scientific research has shown otherwise.

 This 2011 study used dust samples collected from homes with hypoallergenic and non-hypoallergenic dogs.

 Results confirmed that there was no difference in the level of dog allergens.

 In fact, this 2012 study discovered significantly higher levels of the common dog allergen canis familiaris 1 (Can f 1) in hair and coat samples of hypoallergenic dogs.

 If you suffer from sneezing, watery eyes, coughing fits, a stuffy nose or other pet allergy symptoms, the idea of a hypoallergenic dog may seem like a dream come true.

 However, when you look at the scientific research, it’s impossible to refute their findings.

 Don’t despair.
-Just because you’re allergic to one dog doesn’t mean you’ll have the same adverse reaction to every single canine.
+Just because you’re allergic to one dog doesn’t mean you’ll have the same reaction to every pup.